 The amounts of points earned per student can be adjusted in the final column of the grading table ('optional grade adjustment') at the bottom of the assignment.
 The changes can then be seen in the percentage of the overall grade.

 Teachers have the option to implement a pass/fail grade to their assignments.
 By clicking on 'settings' a threshold can be set, with the required amount of points in order to get a passing grade.
-This threshold can be adjusted in the future.
+This threshold can be adjusted in later.

-Before publishing the grades, it will become visible for the students to see the amount needed to pass the assignment.
+Before publishing the grades, the amount of points needed in order to pass the assignment will be visible.
 Once published, students will see whether they passed, along with the normal breakdown of their grade.
 Teachers will be provided with an overview of the scores as normal, along with a column showing whether the student passed or failed the assignment.